Cinnamon: 8 Health Benefits, Uses, Nutrition, Risks

 ceylon cinnamon sticks

-Cinnamon is a beloved spice worldwide, from the days of trading hundreds of years ago to the modern day and age where they are being sold; it has found its way into everyone's home.
+Cinnamon is a beloved spice worldwide, from the days of trading hundreds of years ago to the modern day, where it is commonly sold; it has found its way into everyone's home.

-Aside from cinnamon being a staple in festive months, like in eggnogs in winters and pumpkin spice lattes, it has found its way around everyone's daily uses.
+Aside from cinnamon being a staple during festive months, like in eggnog during the winter and pumpkin spice lattes, it has found its place in everyday uses.

-But, with cinnamon being in everyone's diet, how is it beneficial to our lives, and what kind of uses does it provide?
-Cinnamon comes in many forms and types, known as Cassia and Ceylon.
+But with cinnamon being part of many people's diets, how is it beneficial to our lives, and what types of uses does it provide?
+Cinnamon comes in many forms and types, including Cassia and Ceylon.

-This article will look into cinnamon's benefits, uses, nutrition and risks.
+This article will explore cinnamon's health benefits, common uses, nutritional value, and associated risks.

 Health Benefits